Weather

 Sources of weather and oceanographic data

-The data referenced below is available from Saildocs, Great Circle or Expedition.
 These are the main sources of data used by the sailing community and are all available in Expedition.
 In addition, much data is feely available on the internet.

 Saildocs is a free source of grib data designed to satisfy Rule 41(c) and can be used to retrieve other information.